On the Analytic Wavelet Transform: Estimation of Modulated Oscillations

 we find, following the development in Section~\ref{section:localizedbias}

 so that the estimated amplitude and phase are the same as the amplitude and phase of the localized analytic signal up to second order in $\delta_{N_T}$.

-It turns out that, had we derived the AWT ridge representation theorem with the more restrictive assumption that scale $s$ lies within the 1-neighborhood of an instantaneous frequency curve, we would have again found (\ref{ridgesecondorder}); this is why, in the preceding subsection, the ridge representation theorem was presented in a form appropriate for the larger 2-neighborhood.
+At this point we return to the assumption made in the derivation of the AWT Ridge Representation Theorem (\ref{transformpartition}) that the ridge points lie within a 2-neighborhood of an instantaneous frequency curve.
+The solution to the ridge equations then gives (\ref{ridgesecondorder}) which is consistent with that assumption.
+It turns out that, had we derived the AWT ridge representation theorem with the less restrictive assumption that scale $s$ lies within the 1-neighborhood of an instantaneous frequency curve, we would have again found (\ref{ridgesecondorder}) stating that the ridge curve in fact lies within the smaller 2-neighborhood.
+This is why we have chosen to assume that the ridge points within the 2-neighborhood from the outset.